AusRegistry/ari-toolkit/readme.md

+~toc~

 Client-side libraries that implement the core EPP specifications, the domain, host and contact mappings of the specifications, and mappings for extensions operated by ARI.

-## Contents

-~toc~

-<a id="introduction"></a>
 ## Introduction

 The Extensible Provisioning Protocol (EPP) was selected as the registry-registrar protocol for communication between ARI Registry Services' Domain Name Registry System (DNRS) and the registrars licensed to interact with the registry.